Business

 Despite the difficulty, solutions can be found, and the central concept of machine learning, namely continuous improvement can be realized.
 Currently, the software can collect, analyze, and visualize data generated from multiple sources allowing for machine learning to take place.

-Questions regarding the return of investment still will need to be asked by smaller manufacturers.
-However, solutions are available which target smaller enterprises.
+Questions regarding the return on investment still will need to be asked by smaller manufacturers.
+However, solutions are available that target smaller enterprises.
 These solutions can provide high-fidelity insights into operations that are easily overlooked or not considered at all.

 2. Continuous Planning and Execution